jhpyle/docassemble/_docs/documents.md

 # <a name="valid formats"></a>Limiting availability of file formats

-You can also limit the file formats available.
+You limit the file formats that are generated by `attachments`.

 {% include side-by-side.html demo="valid-formats" %}

 In this example, the user will not have the option of seeing an HTML preview and will only be able to download the PDF file.

-Note that when you use [`docx template file`], the user is provided with both a PDF file and a DOCX file.
+Note that when you use [`docx template file`], the user is normally provided with both a PDF file and a DOCX file.
 The PDF file is generated by converting the DOCX file to PDF format.
 To hide the PDF file, set `valid formats` to `docx` only.

 # <a name="language"></a>Assembling documents in a different language than the current language